meker12/commerce-channels.en/help/amazon-channel/sales-channel-settings.md

    Amazon sales channel logging is written to the `{Commerce Root}/var/log/channel_amazon.log` file and can be viewed in [developer mode](https://docs.magento.com/user-guide/magento/installation-modes.html){:target="_blank"}.
 Logging should only be `Enabled` during troubleshooting and should be `Disabled` when troubleshooting is complete.

+1. For **[!UICONTROL Read-Only Mode]**, select `Enabled` to block all outgoing state-changing API requests.

+   With this setting, potential changes are saved, but not sent, until [!UICONTROL Read-Only Mode] is disabled.
+The configuration cache must be cleared for Read-Only Mode to enable.
+To start the data transfers again, select `Disabled`.

+   >[!IMPORTANT]
+   >
+   >[!UICONTROL Read-Only Mode] is designed for copies of the Production instance, such as staging or QA, and should not be used on the production instance.
+   >
+   >When a database is migrated to a new copy of the instance (detected when a store’s URL changes in the configuration), [!UICONTROL Read-Only Mode] is automatically enabled.

 1. Click **[!UICONTROL Save Config]**.

 ![Sales Channel configuration settings](assets/config-sales-channel-global-settings.png)